 - Take the Blame: Nikki trusts you enough to give you her special Passkey.
-Later on this will help you get past several puzzles and locked doors.
+Later on in the game this will help you get past several puzzles and locked doors.

-- Tell Ko-Rel the Truth: Ko-Rel admonishes Nikki, who is outraged at your betrayal.
+- Tell Ko-Rel the Truth: Ko-Rel admonishes Nikki, who is outraged at your failure to stand up for her.
 No Passkey for you.

 Best choice: This is one of those choices that's more right/wrong than up to individual taste.
 There's no real benefit to siding with Ko-Rel, as she won't give you anything for it.
 The Passkey you get for helping Nikki allows you to skip a couple of easy puzzles later (though you can argue that's not much of a reward), and it'll open one door with some components behind it, and sometimes a costume if you're lucky.